Presented at 9:15am in Cotton Creek II on Friday, November 22, 2019.#29400

 - Evaluate the process for developing and using personas for accessibility testing

 Assistive Technology, Research, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Jennifer Curry Jahnke

-Professor and Coordinator for Mohawk College’s Accessible Media Production graduate certificate program and Digital Accessibility Lab.
-Former AODA Project Manager and ALS Case Manager/Counsellor at Mohawk College, Jennifer brings 20+ years of experience working in the disability community.
+Professor and Coordinator for Mohawk College’s Accessible Media Production graduate certificate program, micro-credentials and Accessibility Research Lab.
+Former AODA Project Manager and ALS Case Manager/Counsellor at Mohawk College, Jennifer brings 30 years of experience working in the disability community.
 A graduate of CSUN’s Communicative Disorder’s program (with a career in the field of speech, language, and AAC), CDA post-graduate diploma, ASL Interpreter/Communicator diploma and Deaf-Blind Intervenor.
 Jennifer is a member of the AODA’s Education Standard Development Committee and K-12 & PSE Transition Committee, member of several AODA Advisory Committees and UDL Standards Committee.

-Previous recipient of the Applied Research in Innovation and Education (ARIE) grant, eCampus grant, Broadcasting Accessibility Fund (BAF) grant and several OCE/NSERC grants, Jennifer is passionate about researching, learning and speaking about assistive technologies to support learning, Universal Design for Learning (UDL), and creating accessible media content.
+Previous recipient of the Applied Research in Innovation and Education (ARIE) grant, eCampus grant, Broadcasting Accessibility Fund (BAF) grant, SSHRC PEG and several OCE/NSERC grants, Jennifer is passionate about researching, learning and speaking about assistive technologies to support learning, Universal Design for Learning (UDL), and creating accessible media content.